gccloudone/aurora/content/en/technical-advisory-group/templates/template-architectural-enhancement-proposal.en.md

 - This section logs **all TAG discussions** related to the proposal.
 - Capture:
   - Key points raised
   - Concerns or objections
   - Requests for additional information
   - Changes made in response to feedback
 - This serves as **change history** to track how the proposal evolved.

 ## 8. Decision (Outcome)

 - Once the TAG reaches a decision, this section is **formally updated** with the outcome:
-  - ✅ **Approved** – Decision date, and vote tally (if applicable).
+  - ✅ **Approved** – Decision date and vote tally (if applicable).
   - ❌ **Rejected** – Documented reasons for non-approval.
   - ⏳ **Deferred** – Explanation for postponement.
 - Approved AEPs should be **referenced in official meeting minutes** and logged in the **Record of Architectural Decision (RoAD)**.